In This Article

 Variables That Accelerate The Aging Process

-There are numerous factors in our environment that can accelerate aging such as stress, excess sugar and toxins.
+There are numerous environment factors that accelerate aging such as stress, excess sugar and toxins.
 Chemicals called reactive oxygen species that are released during the process of inflammation hasten the process of ageing.

 We Are What We Eat?